mfornace/nupack-docs-dev/sources/design.md

 ### Window

-A window constraint is used to constrain a concatenation of domains to have a sequence that is a subsequence of a given source sequence.
+A [window constraint](definitions.md#hard-constraints) forces a concatenation of domains to have a sequence that is a subsequence of a source sequence.
 More generally, a window can be drawn from any of multiple source sequences.
-A `Window` constraint is specified in two steps.
-First, define one or more source sequences as strings.
-Second, specify a list of domains for concatenation and a list of sources from which the window should be selected.
+A `Window` constraint is specified in two steps:

+- First, define one or more source sequences as strings.
+- Second, specify a list of domains for concatenation and a list of sources from which the window should be selected.

 ```python
 a = Domain('N10', name='a')